Microchip-MPLAB-Harmony/csp_apps_sam_9x60/apps/pit/period_change/readme.md

 ## Description

 The LED starts blinking at one second intervals.
-When the switch is pushed the period is cut in half.
-As the switch is pushed the period is toggled from .5 second, .25 second intervals, .125 second intervals and 1 second intervals.
+When the switch is pushed the timer is stopped.
+When the switch is pressed again, the period is cut in half and the timer is restarted.
+The timer is turned off and on every alternate switch press.
+When the timer is started on every alternate switch press, the period is also toggled from .5 second, .25 second intervals, .125 second intervals and 1 second intervals.
 There is no debounce in the switch so it is possible that pressing the switch will jump more than one interval.

 ## Downloading and building the application